tiepdotme/samwize.com/_posts/2017-08-06-how-oracle-screwed-me-with-an-underscore.markdown

 _I give them the benefit of doubt, as I assume the bug only appear in that release, though I do believe the bug happens way before version 6.32.1._

-The point is, a major bug should be fixed quickly, yet it wasn't.
+The point is, a major bug should be fixed quickly.
+But Oracle did not.

-Not to mention this should be a easy fix.
-They could fix their API key generator probably in a few lines of code.
-Somehow they did not.
+Not to mention this should be an easy fix.
+They could fix their API key generator, probably in a few lines of code.
+Somehow Oracle choose not to.

 ## Lack of knowledge on the issue

-Our account manager and a couple of customer support officers did not know about the `_` issue, until it escalated to their developer.
+Our account manager and a couple of customer support officers did not know about the embarassing `_` issue, until it escalated to their developer.

 It could mean: